Soyuz MS-10: Aftermath

 Following the aborted spaceflight, the Russian government announced that crewed Soyuz launches would be temporarily suspended.
 Roscosmos ordered a full state commission to investigate the incident, and the BBC reported that a criminal investigation was also expected.
 A few weeks prior to the failed launch, another investigation had commenced into how a hole came to be drilled into the wall of the Soyuz MS-09 capsule that was then docked at the International Space Station.

 After collecting the debris of the rocket, the Soyuz MS-10 commission started the investigation on 15 October 2018.
 Initially a faulty cable connecting to the first stage booster was suspected, but by 17 October 2018 the commission was concentrating on the manufacturing sequence of the Soyuz rocket, and set the investigation deadline to 21 October 2018.

 By 18 October 2018, the failure to correctly mate the first stage booster with the first stage core was identified as the likely cause of the flight abort.
 The side booster was likely damaged and re-contacted the core during stage separation.
 On 22 October 2018, the investigation deadline was extended to 30 October 2018, with a preliminary report tentatively blaming a damaged separation sensor failing to activate the separation motor of one of the side boosters, similar to an uncrewed flight failure in 1986.
 The commission report was provided on 31 October 2018, concluding that a ball joint supporting the errant side booster was deformed during assembly, preventing proper separation of the side booster, while the sensor and separation motor had worked properly.

 After the investigation identified an assembly error that would require no material change to the Soyuz-FG configuration, the next crewed Soyuz flight (MS-11) was scheduled for 3 December 2018.
 Within a day of the incident Dmitry Rogozin, chief of Roscosmos, said that Ovchinin and Hague would fly again in early 2019.
 In December 2018, it was announced that Ovchinin and Hague would fly on Soyuz MS-12 as part of Expedition 59/60 with Ovchinin serving as commander of Expedition 60.
 MS-12 launched successfully on 14 March 2019, achieving the mission that MS-10 had failed.

 The MS-10 descent module was installed outside of Roscosmos headquarters.
 It was unveiled 2 December 2019.

-Significant soil pollution by rocket propellants has not been detected at crash sites of the rocket.
+Soyuz MS-10 was one of six Soyuz missions studied in a 2021 research paper looking into potential environmental damage caused by failed rocket launches.
+The rocket propellants of MS-10 were not found to have caused significant soil pollution at its crash sites.